Posted on

 - try to collect the unpaid wages, and

-Filing a demand letter can protect the worker’s job because workers generally have a legal right to receive the wages that they have earned.
+Filing a demand letter can protect your job because you generally have a legal right to receive the wages that you have earned.
 Demanding payment is usually a legally protected right.
-Firing an employee for invoking a legally protected right can amount to retaliation.
+Firing you for invoking a legally protected right can amount to retaliation.
 This can be the grounds for a wrongful termination lawsuit.

 What details should an unpaid wages demand letter include?